Logo Transparent

 The Cyber Essentials Plus standard requires that a

-representative sub sample of your internal assets undergo the internal device assessment.
+representative sub sample of your internal assets scanned for vulnerabilities using KEYSIGMA’s industry leading vulnerability scanners.

 The purpose of the internal vulnerability scans are to find